Tutor Handbook

 Do whatever you can to neutralize the technology.

 In other words, set yourself up to avoid technical problems.
 If they do happen (and they sometimes will!), react to them calmly.
-Have a plan in place to troubleshoot any issues and share the protocol with your tutee(s) during your first session.
-We recommend that you run a browser test before your appointment is scheduled to allow you to check that your connection, camera, and microphone are all working, so as to avoid any disruptions at the beginning of the session.
+Have a plan in place to troubleshoot any issues and share the protocol with your tutee(s).

 Get back on track quickly if something does go wrong.